valbok/img.chk/README.md

 The main feature is to extract fingerprints from an image that can be stored in a database and can be matched/fetched using simple SQL query.

-Since our hash is just unsigned 64-bit integer we could store it into database and use a function like [BIT_COUNT](http://dev.mysql.com/doc/refman/5.0/en/bit-functions.html#function_bit-count) to calculate [Hamming distance](http://en.wikipedia.org/wiki/Hamming_Distance).

-    SELECT * FROM image_hash WHERE BIT_COUNT( 0x2f1f76767e5e7f33 ^ hash ) <= 10

-But this is quite expensive operation and could take a lot of time.

-Current implementation extracts around 200 hashes per an image.
-For example in case of 1000 image set in database to find a duplicate using just SQL query with BIT_COUNT function could take not less than 3 seconds.
-Using custom implementation of hamming distance as MySQL extension takes almost the same time or even worse.
-So decided to implement calculation of hamming distance in C++ and it decreased matching time twice.

 [Example](https://github.com/valbok/img.chk/blob/master/bin/example.py):

     # Scaled and copyrighted image